movementlabsxyz/movement-hack-temp/src/ch04-03-fixing-ownership-errors.md

 However, this also causes a performance hit for allocating the vector `to_add`.

-A final possibility is to copy out the length, since we don't need the contents of `largest`, just its length.
+A final possibility is to copy out the length of `largest`, since we don't actually need the contents of `largest`, just its length.
-This solution is arguably the most idiomatic and the most performant.
+This solution is arguably the most idiomatic and the most performant:

 ```rust
 fn add_big_strings(dst: &mut Vec<String>, src: &[String]) {